3 Ways Social Media can Boost Sales Success

 Social media provides great way to connect with potential buyers

-- Social media provides the sales person with unprecedented ways to connect with potential buyers, build relationships and most importantly start conversations
+- Social media provides the sales person with unprecedented ways to connect with potential buyers, increase likes or followers to the business, build relationships and most importantly start conversations.

 - Social media provides the sales person with a platform to allow for their online personality to shine and begin that trusted relationship which can create affinity with the buyer